 Written exams for certification are offered periodically based on the guidelines of the Consortium for State Court Interpreter Certification.
-The oral examination (which is provided by the National Center for State Courts) is not currently administered in Oklahoma, but will be in the near future.
+The oral examination is administered by the Administrative Office of the Courts twice a year.

-At this time, only Oklahoma residents are able to apply for certification.
-However, Oklahoma will also recognize federal certification, Consortium certification and certification from most state programs.
+Oklahoma will also recognize federal certification, Consortium certification, and certification from most state programs.

 The Oklahoma Judicial Department defines legal interpreters in the following two ways:

 According to a recent American Community Survey, approximately 8.85% of the Oklahoma population speaks a language other than English.

 What’s more, more than 86% of the non-English speaking population in Oklahoma speaks one of the following 10 languages: